poupou-web3/sybil-scorer/README.md

 architecture below.
 Each Grant is in a folder and inside there are the applications CSV and the votes CSV.

-Then run the jupyter notebook jupyter/normalize_contribution_data.ipynb this will create files in the root of the grant folder as shown below.
+Then run the jupyter notebook jupyter/normalize_contribution_data.ipynb this will create files in the root of the -explo folder as shown below.

 You can also download the standardized data from Ocean market place here: